 Highlight: Natural language input, beautiful interface

-💲 Price: Free with limited features | Premium: $6.99/monthly
+💲 Price: Free with limited features | Premium from $6.99/month

-3. BusyCal
+5. BusyCal

 🥇 Best for: Customization enthusiasts